Aquabrass Alt Progetto Aqua Review & Rating Updated: April 19, 2026

 What "lifetime" is meant – the life of the buyer, the faucet, the company, Canada itself?
 We simply do not know because the warranty is completely silent.

-One consequence to the company is that in any dispute over how long the lifetime part of the warranty lasts, a court will be compelled to award the longest lifetime reasonably available, most probably the life of the faucet, which could be a very long time.
+One consequence to the company is that in any dispute over how long the lifetime part of the warranty lasts, a court will be compelled by Contra proferentem to award the longest lifetime reasonably available, most probably the life of the faucet, which could be a very long time.

 Customer Service

 Neither the telephone number nor an e-mail address for customer support is published any longer on the company website (but see above).
-The only contact option is through a contact-us screen, which, if you need help right away, is not very helpful.
+The only contact option is through a contact-us screen, which, if you need help right away, is not nearly as helpful as a telephone number.

 Once you get in contact with an agent, however, things move along quickly with the cordiality for which Canadians are well-known.

-Most of the time the customer service agent just wants to know what model faucet you have so the correct parts can be sent.
+Most of the time, the customer service agent just wants to know what model faucet you have so the correct parts can be sent.
 The original receipt that the warranty requires "be made available" is almost never asked for.
-Most of the time the company takes the common-sense approach that you would not be asking for help with an Aquabrass or Alt faucet if you did not own one.
+The company usually takes the common-sense approach that you would not be asking for help with an Aquabrass or Alt faucet if you did not own one.

 Neither the Better Business Bureaus of Canada nor of the U.S. have a file on Aquabrass, which typically means that it has received no adverse reports about the company in either country, am excellent record to have, especially consider how long the company has been in business.